qogusdn1017-BHW-SecondAccount/BaeHyeonWooPL/README.md

 Minecraft BaeHyeonWoo Plugin for me.
 Created By BaeHyeonWoo.

 **NOTE : THIS PROJECT IS JUST FOR ME.
 IF YOU WANT TO EDIT THIS PROJECT WITH YOURSELF, CONTACT ME FIRST AND EDIT THIS PROJECT.**
+Edited : This Project is under CC-BY-NC-SA 4.0

 **+ THIS IS A LEGACY PLUGIN.**